2014 Leadership Series

 Do people tune out of meetings?
 Does the group always head down the same path?
 Looking for ways to include new people and perspectives in your work?
 This offering, over three separate webinars, will provide insight into these common situations.
 In preparation, participants will be invited to watch a short, online presentation in the week before the live webinar.
 On that day, educators Lisa Hinz and Jody Horntvedt will lead conversations that invite participants to consider and apply the tools and tips to their real-life situations.

 - Questioning skills - Friday, September 12 - Lisa Hinz and Jody Horntvedt - It has been said that people move in the direction of their questions.
 This webinar addresses ways in which questions can serve as tools for leading groups.
 The webinar will share methods and techniques that can help promote involvement and engage people in reflection, decision-making and other group processes.
-Registration closes August 29.
+Registration closed.

 - So, you're leading the meeting.
 Now what? - Friday, October 10 - Lisa Hinz and Jody Horntvedt - Skills for leading a meeting can be taken for granted - we assume that when we show up, it will all just work out.
 And yet, we've all been to plenty of poorly run gatherings.
 Join this webinar to refresh and add to your skills for effective design and facilitation that engages others and gets results too!
-Registration closes September 26.
+Registration closed.

 - Going beyond the usual suspects - Friday, November 14 - Jody Horntvedt - Involve new people and new perspectives in your work.
 In this webinar, we will share ideas for going beyond the usual suspects to recruit and engage a more diverse range of people and perspective from your community or organization.
 Not sure you need more diversity?
 Come share your ideas - we can all learn.
 Registration closes October 31.

 Emotional Intelligence: A pathway to self-understanding and improved leadership